CosminBalaita2003/CosminBalaita2003/README.md

 # 👋 Hi there, I'm Cosmin

-🎓 I'm a final year Computer Science student at the Faculty of Mathematics and Computer Science, University of Bucharest.
+🎓 I am currently pursuing a Master’s degree in Artificial Intelligence at the Faculty of Mathematics and Computer Science, University of Bucharest.

-💻 Passionate about building meaningful software products that combine clean code, great UX, and a sprinkle of creativity.
+🎓 I hold a Bachelor’s degree in Computer Science from the Faculty of Mathematics and Computer Science, University of Bucharest.

-I enjoy both backend and frontend development, and I'm currently exploring full-stack projects using .NET and React Native.
+💻 I am passionate about building meaningful software products that combine clean code, great UX, and a sprinkle of creativity.

 📬 Let's connect!
 -  [LinkedIn Profile](https://www.linkedin.com/in/cosmin-balaita-155298254/)